TREE TRIMMING AND REMOVAL

 Around the time a tree removal project goes out to bid, a dot is painted on trees to be removed.
 This allows potential bidders (and eventually the successful contractor) to know which trees are to be removed.
 The City's budget only allows a certain number of removals per year and an effort is made not to remove ALL trees at once on a block.

 Property owners are responsible for trimming and maintaining trees on their property.
 Oak trees are protected by local ordinance and have certain conditions and/or permissions required for trimming or removal.
 See the information on oak trees below for more information.

 The City must protect public safety by assuring that private landscaping does not compromise certain views or otherwise create a nuisance.
 The City may leave a door hanger if a tree from private property is encroaching into the public right-of-way.
 It is the property owners responsibility to remedy this encroachment.

-Trimming - A permit is required to trim an oak tree on private property only in conjunction with development (new or improvements to existing).
+A permit is required to trim an oak tree on private property only in conjunction with development (new or improvements to existing).
 There is a $50 permit fee required upon submittal of the request to trim.
-For questions regarding trimming, contact the Public Works Department, Streets Division at 237-3864.
+For questions regarding trimming, contact the Community Services Department, Parks Maintenance Division at 805-237-3873.

-Removal - Permits are always required to remove an oak tree.
+Permits are always required to remove an oak tree.
 The Community Development Department handles requests for removal.
-If you have questions about removal, contact the Planning Division at 237-3970.
+If you have questions about removal, contact the Planning Division at 805-237-3970.
 For more information on the Oak Tree Preservation Ordinance, visit the Planning Division's page on Oak Trees.